michelou/haskell-examples/README.md

 > **:mag_right:** We use [VS Code][microsoft_vscode] with the extension [Markdown Preview Github Styling](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles) to edit our Markdown files (see article ["Mastering Markdown"](https://guides.github.com/features/mastering-markdown/) from [GitHub Guides][github_guides].
 -->

-We also define a virtual drive **`H:`** in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).
+We also define a virtual drive &ndash; e.g. drive **`H:`** &ndash; in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).
 > **:mag_right:** We use the Windows external command [**`subst`**][windows_subst] to create virtual drives; for instance:
 >
 > <pre style="font-size:80%;">